gnujedi/comm-setup/README.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/Snowden">@snowden</a> OPSEC guide:<br>- use Signal<br>- use Tor<br>- use full disk encryption<br>- use a password manager<br>- use two factor auth<br><br>Solid basics.</p>&mdash; the grugq (@thegrugq) <a href="https://twitter.com/thegrugq/status/668767879299399682">November 23, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+This guide assumes you have an Android type device and a laptop.
+You *should* encrypt your device, get a password manager (stop reusing passwords for goodness sakes!), and use Tor.
+This guide will run you through putting Tor onto your device, and getting secure communications setup for your friends/family/coworkers/anyone else.

 ## Ricochet

 Ricochet is an instant messenger for the desktop that is simple and easy to use.
 If I have a laptop open, this is my go to messenger with family.
+Currently, it only supports text, but it gives the best security and usuability.

 ![Ricochet Screenshot](ricochetscreen.png)